-To fully open a window equipped with automatic operation, press the window switch down to the second detent and release it; it need not be held.
+To fully open a window equipped with automatic operation, press the window switch down (only driver's side shown) to the second detent and release it; it need not be held.
 The window automatically opens all the way.
 To stop the window, lift the switch up while the window is opening.